rhit-neuro/parallel-neuro-simulation/README.md

 As of now, the CMake configuration of the `src` module (`CMakeLists.txt` inside the `src` folder), there are two make targets:
 - `parallel-neuro-sim`
-- `main_test`
+- `parallel-neuro-sim_test`

-The `parallel-neuro-sim` target builds the parallel-neuro-sim executable to run the neuro-simulation, whereas the `main_test` target builds the GTests to run the unit tests.
+The `parallel-neuro-sim` target builds the parallel-neuro-sim executable to run the neuro-simulation, whereas the `parallel-neuro-sim_test` target builds the GTests to run the unit tests.
 When running `make`, you can specify number of tasks available to run in parallel, so you can do `make parallel-neuro-sim -j 4` to run at most 4 compilation tasks in parallel.

 ###### Making New Images